Bharath2907/bharath2907/README.md

 - 📫 How to reach me **bharathraj@graduate.utm.my**

+- ⚡ Fun fact
+* I'm a big fan of spicy food and can handle some of the hottest dishes out there.
+* I'm a coffee enthusiast and love trying new blends and brewing methods.
+* I have a passion for photography and enjoy capturing beautiful moments and landscapes.
-- ⚡ Fun fact **effective communication,adaptability,problem-solving skills,time management,teamwork,leadership, are some of my qualities**
+**effective communication,adaptability,problem-solving skills,time management,teamwork,leadership, are some of my qualities**

 <h3 align="left">Connect with me:</h3>
 <p align="left">